agilecustoms/release/docs/features/semantic-commits.md

 Alternative gaining popularity is [conventionalcommits](https://www.npmjs.com/package/conventional-changelog-conventionalcommits) (6M weekly downloads).
 With conventionalcommits you have more flexibility on commit types and release sections (see examples below)

-**Configuration** can be provided via `release-plugins` input via `plugins` section in file `.releaserc.json` To use non-default preset, you need:
+**Configuration** can be provided via `release-plugins` input OR in file `.releaserc.json` section `plugins`.
+To use non-default preset, you need:
 1) set desired preset in `@semantic-release/commit-analyzer` plugin (see example below)
 2) add npm dependency via `npm-extra-deps` input in `agilecustoms/release` action (see example below)

-Here is the summary of the [angular](https://github.com/angular/angular/blob/main/contributing-docs/commit-message-guidelines.md) preset (so you can understand are you fine with default or you need more):
+Here is the summary of the [angular](https://github.com/angular/angular/blob/main/contributing-docs/commit-message-guidelines.md) preset (so you can understand are you fine with default, or you need more):

 | prefix                                         | version bump      | release and changelog sections               | description                                                                                                                               |
 |------------------------------------------------|-------------------|----------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|